CodeURJC-DAW-2019-20/MStore/README.md

 _Sending mail to users._

 ## Advanced algorithm 📌
-_A system of personalized offers and recommendations is implemented based on the products that the user has purchased._
+_A system of personalized offers and recommendations based on the products that the user has seen and visiting._

 ## Screenshots 📷